1919bank/KirbyTest/README.md

-# KirbyTest: Scalable Form Submission QA Tool

-## Overview
+# KirbyTest

-**KirbyTest** is an innovative and user-friendly QA tool designed to automate the testing and validation of web forms.
+KirbyTest is an innovative and user-friendly QA tool designed to automate the testing and validation of web forms.
 Inspired by the playful spirit of Kirby, this tool aims to simplify the process of ensuring form functionality, usability, and accessibility across various platforms.
 Whether you're a developer or a tester, KirbyTest empowers you to launch forms that work flawlessly while providing a delightful user experience.

-## Key Features
+## Features

 - **Automated Testing**: Define forms using simple JSON or YAML configurations and automate the testing process.
 KirbyTest simulates user inputs and validates responses against expected outcomes to ensure your forms behave as intended.